“Storytelling is empowering for all ages. It’s challenging in a fun and personal way.” - Karen G., elementary school teacher.

 Before everyone was glued to their screens, they were captivated by storytellers.
 In fact, a good story still has the power to move and delight.
 A great story can connect people across generations.

 Once you’ve mastered the skill, you can join other storytellers and take your show on the road to local schools and senior centers.
 We have some exciting storytelling classes coming up in the fall.
 Jeanne Haynes will teach our Storytelling Foundations... with a Twist! class.
 We're also offering, for the first time, our E.P.I.C.
-Storytelling Program.
+(Exploration in Comprehensive Storytelling) Program.
 Click here to read more about this exciting two-year program!

 Have questions or want to know more about E.P.I.C.?
 Contact our Director of Storytelling, Kirk Waller.

-This *NEW* class is the storyteller’s essential guide: We will explore Oral Traditions of the World, The History of Storytelling in the USA, Types of Stories (from folktales to tall tales to myths) and Contemporary Storytelling.
-The first hour of class will be fun, interactive, lecture style.
-The second hour we will workshop and coach your stories and story seedlings.
-All Levels Welcome.
-This is the second class in our E.P.I.C.
+In this class, we will look at the basic necessities of being prepared with great stories of proper length and appropriate for specific audiences.
+In the process we will focus on stage presence, voice warmups, body language, microphone use, venue awareness, introductions, openings and closings.
+Bring your stories or creative story ideas with the aim of preparing them and yourself for performance.
+Students have an option to take this class with either Mary Gay Ducey or Jeanne Haynes.
+Maximum 15 students.
+This is the third class in our E.P.I.C.
 Storytelling Program.
 Registration priority will be given to students enrolled in our E.P.I.C. program, but is open to everyone.
 For more information on E.P.I.C., contact Kirk Waller, our Director of Storytelling, at email@example.com. *There will be two sections of this course.
-If you have an instructor preference, please write it in below.
+If you have an instructor preference, please indicate on your sign-up sheet.
 Please note that instructor preferences will be on a first-come, first-served basis.
-Once one section fills you will be automatically enrolled in the open section.*
+Once one section fills, you will be automatically enrolled in the open section.* $200.00